Stackclash/5e-vault/5. Mechanics/Classes/Cleric Grave Domain (XGE).md

 Starting at 8th level, you add your Wisdom modifier to the damage you deal with any cleric cantrip.

-### Blessed Strikes (Level 8)
-_Source: Tasha's Cauldron of Everything p.
-30_

-_8th-level cleric optional class features, which replaces the Potent Spellcasting feature_

-You are blessed with divine might in battle.
-When a creature takes damage from one of your cantrips or weapon attacks, you can also deal `dice: 1d8` (`1d8`) radiant damage to that creature.
-Once you deal this damage, you can't use this feature again until the start of your next turn.

 ### Keeper of Souls (Level 17)

 Starting at 17th level, you can seize a trace of vitality from a parting soul and use it to heal the living.
 When an enemy you can see dies within 60 feet of you, you or one creature of your choice that is within 60 feet of you regains hit points equal to the enemy's number of Hit Dice.
-You can use this feature only if you aren't [[Conditions#incapacitated|incapacitated]].
+You can use this feature only if you aren't [[\5.
+Mechanics\Rules\Conditions.md#incapacitated|incapacitated]].
 Once you use it, you can't do so again until the start of your next turn.